 Santiago is known for its extensive exploratory elective program, offering students unique opportunities, unlike other middle schools, to prepare them for college and career by building 21st Century Skills and confidence in all courses.

-Check out all the Santiago Elective Options Below:
+Check out our Electives Video and all the Santiago Elective Options Below:

 - Guitar Ensemble

 - Home Economics